Ernestine Friedmann

 Ernestine Louise Friedmann (September 11, 1884 – September 1973) was an American economist and educator.
-She was a professor of economics, and taught at the Barnard and Bryn Mawr Summer School for Women Workers.
+She was a professor of economics and taught at the Barnard and Bryn Mawr Summer School for Women Workers.

 Early life and education

 Friedmann was born in Brooklyn, New York, the daughter of John Friedmann and Josephine Henrietta Heil Friedmann, who were both born in New York.
 She graduated from Smith College in 1907, and earned a master's degree from Columbia University in 1916; she completed doctoral studies in economics at Columbia in 1926, with a dissertation titled "A Study of the Workers' Education Movement in the United States."

 Career

-Friedmann was a professor of economics at Rockford College and Wheaton College in Illinois.
+Friedmann was a professor of economics and the head of the economics departments at Rockford College and Wheaton College in Illinois.
 She wrote about the cooperative movement, about women in industrial work, and about minimum wage and cost of living, asking "Shall we continue to safeguard the system and to establish a minimum wage that creates a standard of living that permanently enslaves the wage earning class?
 Or shall we chart what we consider the standards of 'an abundant life' and work to establish that order of society that will make them possible to all of us alike?" in a 1922 essay for The World Tomorrow.